bdemeshev/sophisthse/README.md

 info
 ```

-Approximate list of time series can be obtained by:
+The list of available tables:
 ```r
 sophisthse_tables()
 ```